pranavpr/cardinfo.github.io/_posts/2020-06-05-hdfc-bank-credit-cards-spend-based-targeted-offer-june-2020.md

 ### Bottomline

-I received this offer on my Diners Club Black which I have stopped using after receiving Infinia.
+I received this offer on my [Diners Club Black](/hdfc-diners-club-black-credit-card-review/){:target="\_blank"} which I have stopped using after receiving [Infinia](/hdfc-bank-infinia-credit-card-upgrade-experience/){:target="\_blank"}.
 I received a spend target of Rs.
 21,000 for a voucher of Rs.
 1,000.
 Some users reported a spend target of Rs.
 64,000 for a voucher worth Rs.
-2,000 on Infinia credit card.
+2,000 on [Infinia credit card](/hdfc-bank-infinia-credit-card-review/){:target="\_blank"}.

 Overall it's a nice offer and, in my case, it translates to an incremental reward rate of 4.76% making the overall reward rate around 8% which is amazing.
 I am definitely going to utilize this offer to maximize the benefits.